world’s freshest oysters from bruny island

 2010 Kelvedon Swansea, TAS 58

-As befits a Pinot Noir from Tasmania’s East Coast, this vintage displays an abundance of spice and sweet dark berry fruits on the nose.
+As befits a pinot noir from Tasmania’s East Coast, this vintage displays an abundance of spice and sweet dark berry fruits on the nose.
 On the palate, the intense blueberry and blackberry elements dominate deliciously.
-This is a very smooth wine with no hard edges, despite its youth.
-It has a solid core of ripe fruit, finished with ultra fine tannins.
+This is a very smooth wine with no hard edges, a solid core of ripe fruit, finished with ultra fine tannins.

 2010 Yaxley Estate organically grown Copping, TAS 77